phu0ngng/nccl/doc/source/env.rst

 (since 2.3.4.
 In 2.4.0, NCCL_IB_GDR_LEVEL is renamed NCCL_NET_GDR_LEVEL)

 The ``NCCL_NET_GDR_LEVEL`` variable allows the user to finely control when to use GPU Direct RDMA between a NIC and a GPU.
 The level defines the maximum distance between the NIC and the GPU.
-A string representing the path type (see ``nccl/src/graph/topo.h``) should be used to specify the topographical cutoff for GpuDirect.
+A string representing the path type should be used to specify the topographical cutoff for GpuDirect.

 The distances listed are in descending order of locality (AKA, PIX is the most local and performant path type between a GPU and NIC.)